Stochastic Bilevel Optimization with Heavy-Tailed Noise: Introduction

-In this paper, we propose an efficient stochastic first-order method called nested-loop normalized stochastic bilevel approximation (N$^2$SBA) for solving the nonconvex-strongly-convex bilevel optimization problem under the $p$-BCM gradient noise condition.
-Our algorithm employs a nested-loop structure so that the outer loop can be regarded as an inexact stochastic gradient descent on the nonconvex function $\fL_{\lambda}^*(x) \coloneqq \fL_{\lambda}(x, y_{\lambda}^*(x))$, while the inner loop approximately solves the subproblems $\fL_{\lambda}(x, y)$ and $\lambda g(x, y)$ with respect to $y$ for a given $x \in \BR^{d_x}$.
-To guarantee the convergence of our algorithm under the $p$-BCM noise condition, the outer loop employs stochastic gradient normalization with respect to $x$, whereas the inner loop applies clipped stochastic gradient descent to $y$ and an auxiliary variable $z$.
-We rigorously establish that the N$^2$SBA method attains an $\epsilon$-stationary point of $\fL_{\lambda}^*(x)$ within a stochastic first-order oracle (SFO) complexity of $\tilde\fO\big(\kappa^{\frac{7p-3}{p-1}} \sigma^{\frac{p}{p-1}} \epsilon^{-\frac{4 p - 2}{p-1}}\big)$ in expectation, where $\kappa$ denotes the condition number and $\sigma = \max\{\sigma_f, \sigma_g\}$.
-In the special case of bounded variance (i.e., $p = 2$), the resulting SFO complexity $\tilde\fO(\kappa^{11} \sigma^{2} \epsilon^{-6})$ of our method matches that of the state-of-the-art stochastic first-order method reported in the literature~\citep{chen2025near}.
-Furthermore, we establish a high probability convergence guarantee of the N$^2$SBA algorithm under the heavy-tailed noise, which matches the complexity of its in-expectation counterpart up to a multiplicative logarithmic factor.
-We compare the proposed methods with prior work for solving the nonconvex-strongly-convex bilevel optimization problem in Table~\ref{tbl:bilevel_res}.
+In this paper, we propose an efficient stochastic first-order method called nested-loop normalized stochastic bilevel approximation (N$^2$SBA) for nonconvex-strongly-convex bilevel optimization with heavy-tailed noise.
+Our algorithm employs a nested-loop structure such that the outer loop can be regarded as inexact normalized stochastic gradient descent on the surrogate nonconvex function, while the inner loop solves the subproblems by clipped stochastic gradient descent.
+We show that our N$^2$SBA can achieve an $\epsilon$-stationary point with the stochastic first-order oracle (SFO) complexity of $\tilde\fO\big(\kappa^{\frac{7p-3}{p-1}} \sigma^{\frac{p}{p-1}} \epsilon^{-\frac{4 p - 2}{p-1}}\big)$ in expectation, where $\kappa$ denotes the condition number and $\sigma = \max\{\sigma_f, \sigma_g\}$.
+We further establish the high probability convergence guarantee for our method, matching the complexity of the in-expectation result up to the logarithmic factor.
+For the special case of the bounded variance setting (i.e., $p = 2$), our result matches the state-of-the-art SFO complexity of $\tilde\fO(\kappa^{11} \sigma^{2} \epsilon^{-6})$ established by \citet{chen2025near}.
+We compare the result of the proposed N$^2$SBA with related work in Table~\ref{tbl:bilevel_res}.